fbrctr/fabricator-assemble/README.md

-# gulp-fabricate
+# Fabricator Assemble

-> A gulp plugin for fabricating pages using Handlebars, JSON, and front matter.
+> The assembly engine behind Fabricator

 Turn this: